 1. It Motivates You

 Motivation is perhaps the most obvious reason why you need a withdrawal plan.
-If you plan your withdrawal beforehand, then you know exactly when you are going to get the money and probably spend it in your day-to-day life.
+If you plan your withdrawal beforehand, you know exactly when you will get the money and probably spend it in your day-to-day life.
 If you set a specific goal before allowing yourself to withdraw, you will be encouraged to stay focused and reach that goal.

 2. It Helps You See the Bigger Picture